arnabaghorai/Automate-Project-Setup/README.md

 This creates a exec `./dist/automate`

 Now you can execute without having python installed :

 (Note : You should set the personal acess token as environment variables )

 > `automate repo_name`

 To Know more : `automate -h`or `automate --help`

+( Tip : Set the path to dist/automate in your environment variable and run the executable from anywhere)